TluwaniMS/aws-cloud-practitioner-prep/compute-technology-and-services/readMe.md

 ### AWS Outpost

 AWS Outposts is a fully managed service by Amazon Web Services (AWS) that extends AWS infrastructure, services, APIs, and tools to virtually any data center, co-location space, or on-premises facility.
 It enables customers to run AWS compute, storage, database, and other services locally, while seamlessly connecting to the broader range of AWS services available in the cloud.

+### AWS Lightsail

+AWS Lightsail is a simplified virtual private server (VPS) service offered by Amazon Web Services (AWS).
+It's designed to provide an easy-to-use platform for individuals, small businesses, and developers who need a low-cost, straightforward way to launch and manage cloud instances without the complexity of traditional AWS services.